opulo-inc/docs/docs/openpnp/ftp/1-installing-the-feeders/index.md

  Getting the feeders ready for automatic picking
 ---

 The FTP PCB has two different types of components that need to be placed: resistors and LEDs.
 Each will need its own feeder so that the LumenPnP can pick each type of component.

-For this guide, you'll use printed tray feeders.
+!!!
+Note "Powered Feeders"
+    This page describes installing the 3D printed "tray" feeders that come with the FTP kit.
+If you purchased any [8mm Photon Feeders](https://opulo.io/products/8mm-feeder) and would prefer to use them for your FTP, follow the steps for **[setting them up](../../../feeders/1-overview/feeder-overview.md)** now, and then you'll come back to this guide to finish preparing for the FTP by [setting up the board](../index.md).

 ## Attach Feeders